lookit/lookit-docs/docs/source/tutorial-access.rst

 Step 1: Join the Lookit Slack workspace
 ----------------------------------------
-Click `here <https://join.slack.com/t/lookit-mit/shared_invite/enQtNzU4MDAzNjYwMTAwLTZhNDM0NzU2MGMxZWNhZjcxZDU1ZWUyYzIzZjlkM2UyNTRiZjkyZmEwZjMxOGVmMDM3ZmNlNzMwM2Q5NTYwODU>`_ to join the Lookit Slack workspace.
+Fill out `this form  <https://docs.google.com/forms/d/e/1FAIpQLScI2h7G6aUSJb-I3fGHw2nB8HcuaomuNLiwta2CXhGGF2ZL-Q/viewform>`_ to join the Lookit Slack workspace.
 If you haven't used Slack before, you'll need to create an account; otherwise it will be added to your other workspaces.

 Slack is a messaging platform that serves as the primary tool for communication about development and use of the Lookit platform.
 The Lookit Slack workspace is essentially a collection of "chat rooms" for various topics.
 You can use Slack via a web interface, a desktop app, and/or on your phone.